 I really enjoyed Bainskloof Pass, a sealed road with a perfect gradient and amazing views looking back to the Cape Wineland’s.

-The morning brought what felt like a long drag on dusty roads to Clanwilliam, the outskirts here showing harsh living conditions in the rubbish strewn slums.
+The morning brought what felt like a long drag on dusty roads to Clanwilliam, the outskirts here showing harsh living conditions in the rubbish-strewn slums.
 Things changed as I rode into the centre of town, as children made their way to school, I looked for a place to buy food.
-Clanwilliam is a relatively large town, I found a large supermarket for supplies and decided to have a rare sit down meal at a cafe, this was a morale booster and the coffee was good.
+Clanwilliam is a relatively large town, I found a supermarket for supplies and decided to have a rare sit-down meal at a cafe, this was a morale booster and the coffee was good.
 I was ready for the next section!

-Resupply points are more important than ever here as options diminish through long remote sections and unfortunately I arrived too late to Calvinia for anything to be open.
-I really fancied to sleep in a bed this night and I rode around some streets looking for a possibility, after a bit of faffing around and a couple of phone calls, a very kind lady offered to check me into a room sometime after 11pm.
+Resupply points are more important than ever here as options diminish through long remote sections and unfortunately, I arrived too late to Calvinia for anything to be open.
+I fancied to sleep in a bed that night and I rode around some streets looking for a possibility, after a bit of faffing around and a couple of phone calls, a very kind lady offered to check me into a room sometime after 11 pm.
 A hot shower and a comfy bed after 4 days of tough riding was heaven.
-I was nt prepared to wait until the shops opened the next day so I rode on into a beautiful sunrise and some rugged roads all the way to Loeriesfontein.
+I wasn’t prepared to wait until the shops opened the next day so I rode on into a beautiful sunrise and some rugged roads to Loeriesfontein.

 I was wild camping again some 50kms before the small town of Springbok, stopping before midnight to rest up.
 I rolled into Springbok on day 6 of the Rhino Run, much too early for the shop to be open but thankful that the service station was open.
-This next section of about 200 kms to the Namibian border was tough.
+This next section of about 200 km to the Namibian border was tough.
 It was remote, with sandy sections on rough roads with very hot temperatures.
-Like throughout this race water was scarce so carrying up to 8 litres was necessary.
+Throughout this race, water was scarce so carrying up to 8 litres was necessary.

 I was once again riding into the darkness knowing I had a 200km plus stretch through some remote desert.
 Some welcome tailwinds had me gobbling up the kilometres initially, but this did not last and soon the need to sleep overcame me.
 The next morning was so spectacular, as the desert changed colours before my eyes.